 - Bell peppers: I use red and yellow for variety of flavor and texture but you may use any color combination.

-- Red onions: I prefer thinly sliced red onion but you may chop it if you prefer.
+- Red onions: I prefer chopped red onions but you may also thinly slice them as well.
 If you’re not a fan of raw onions, you can cook them 30 seconds or so in the microwave to soften the bite or use less.

-- Olives: I use whole olives and then chop them because they are juicer and tend to hold together better but you can use canned sliced olives if you prefer.
+- Olives: I use whole pitted Kalamata olives and then chop them because they are juicer and tend to hold together better but you can use canned sliced olives if you prefer.

 How do you make Greek pasta salad?

-- While the pasta is cooking, make the Greek Dressing and chop your cucumbers, tomatoes, bell peppers, red onions and olives.
+- Make dressing and prep veggies.
+While the pasta is cooking, make the Greek Dressing and chop your cucumbers, tomatoes, bell peppers, red onions and olives.

-- Add Sun-Dried Tomato Feta Pesto to pasta and toss until evenly coated.
+- Combine.
+Add the veggies to the pasta and the Sun-Dried Tomato Pesto Greek Dressing and toss until evenly coated.